 Minutes later the shower's water ran to a trickle.
 The door slowly opened, emitting steam as the colder air flew into the once enclosed room.
-The boy, teeth chittering under the sudden clash of cold and hot, hurried to his pack to throw something warm over his nude form.
+The boy, teeth chattering under the sudden clash of cold and hot air, hurried to his pack to throw something warm over his nude form.
 The towels weren't even big enough to wrap around his waist, and compared to many, his waist was tiny.
-It was once he threw on a pair of boxers and wooly pants (and in the middle of looking for a shirt that was at least partially clean) that the boy noticed the letter.
+Once he had thrown on a pair of boxers and woolly pants (and in the middle of looking for a shirt that was at least partially clean), the boy finally noticed the letter.

 Slowly, knowing instantly that the yellowish-brown envelope hadn't been there before, he glided toward the bed.
+Too small to be a bomb, but it was still entirely possibly it was dusted with poison.
+He paused long enough to dig through his duffle bag for a pair of worn gloves and a bandana that he tied around his lower face, easily slipping his hands into the gloves.
 With nimble fingers, he cautiously picked it up and read the address to himself.

 Ocean Shore, Ireland

 Duo Maxwell was an exceptionally handsome young boy; many would be quick to claim he was quite pretty.
-He had thick, long chestnut hair in an elegant plait, and wide purple eyes that almost glittered with some kind of positive emotion during any situation.
+He had thick, long chestnut hair in an elegant plait, and wide purple eyes that almost normally reflected merriment and mischief on his better days.
 He usually wore some semblance of a priest outfit; tight black jeans and a black shirt with rolled sleeves, the underside white, while a tiny sliver of white hinted at a priest's collar.
-A small, golden cross usually hung from around his neck, but he had laid it on the television in anticipation for his long shower.
+A small, golden cross usually hung from around his neck, but it had taken to rest on the television for the time being.

 Duo also had a dark past.
-It was that very stigma that drove him to moving about, rarely staying in one place for too long.
+Due to his dark past, he didn't usually stay in one place for too long.
 If he did, his time there would only span to a little over a month before he moved on again.
 It was his dark past that kept him from carelessly ripping open the envelope to get to the letter inside.
 Or, more aptly put, it was his training in that dark past.
-Duo Maxwell, sixteen and still living, had been a trained assassin/killer/terrorist by the time he had been fourteen.
-He had saved the world -twice- before his sixteenth birthday.
+Duo Maxwell, sixteen and still living, had been a trained terrorist by the time he had been fourteen.
+He had saved the world before his sixteenth birthday.
 With the end of the war behind him, he had the secret of the Gundam with him, and an unknown future before him.

 That was strangely a little too poetic for him.